Simon McCoy: Career

 On 22 July, McCoy was on the roster for coverage of the birth of the first child of the Duke and Duchess of Cambridge, who a few days later was named Prince George of Cambridge.
 Stationed outside the Lindo Wing at St Mary's Hospital with often little or no news to share, McCoy's comments concerning the value of the news coverage made for (often sympathetic) headlines.
 He said: "The news is there is no news".

 In September 2013, a live broadcast by McCoy went viral after he inadvertently picked up a refill pack of A4 printer paper instead of his iPad while presenting to camera.
 A BBC spokeswoman said: "This morning as Simon McCoy was preparing to introduce this story, instead of picking up his tablet to hold as he went to air, he mistakenly picked up a ream of paper that was sitting next to it.
 In the rush of live news, he didn't have an opportunity to swap the items, so simply went with it."

 McCoy presented the weekday 2–5 pm slot, titled Afternoon Live, on BBC News.

 On 25 March 2021, McCoy announced it was his last day working for the BBC.
 It was later announced he was moving to GB News to present an afternoon show alongside Alex Phillips titled McCoy & Phillips.
 On his reason for leaving the BBC and joining GB News, he said he wanted a new challenge.
 He also said he was "not a leftie BBC journalist" and voted 'Leave' in the 2016 EU referendum.
 In July 2021, he moved to present the breakfast show, The Great British Breakfast, alongside Kirsty Gallacher.
 In December 2021, McCoy left GB News citing personal reasons.
-The GB News morning show direct replacement for McCoy was veteran broadcaster Eamonn Holmes who joined the breakfast team from ITV, on the 3 January 2022.
+The GB News morning show direct replacement for McCoy was veteran broadcaster Eamonn Holmes who joined the breakfast team from ITV, on 3 January 2022.

 Personal life

-McCoy has a son from his first marriage, born in 1993.

 On 28 September 2007, he married Victoria Graham of BBC South West.
 They announced their divorce in January 2019.
 In March 2020, McCoy was reported as being in a relationship with the actress Emma Samms.
 They married on 9 October 2021 and live in Stroud, Gloucestershire.